vladimir-laz/eco2ai_prototype/README.md

 # SberEmisisonTracker

+## Requirements
+SberEmissionTrack need to get util-linux in order to work correctly on linux.

 ##  Installation
 As this project is still under development, in order to utilize SberEmisisonTrack correctly please run
 ```bash